open-mmlab/mmdeploy/docs/benchmark.md

 ### Notes
-As some datasets contains images with various resolutions in codebase like MMDet.
+- As some datasets contains images with various resolutions in codebase like MMDet.
 The speed benchmark is gained through static configs in MMDeploy, while the performance benchmark is gained through dynamic ones.

-Some int8 performance benchmarks of tensorrt require nvidia cards with tensor core, or the performance would drop heavily.
+- Some int8 performance benchmarks of TensorRT require nvidia cards with tensor core, or the performance would drop heavily.

+- DBNet uses the interpolate mode `nearest` in the neck of the model, which TensorRT-7 applies quite different strategy from pytorch.
+To make the repository compatible with TensorRT-7, we rewrite the neck to use the interpolate mode `bilinear` which improves final detection performance.
+To get the matched performance with Pytorch, TensorRT-8+ is recommended, which the interpolate methods are all the same as Pytorch.